DasomKang/dasomkang.github.io/_posts/2018-09-07-rejection-sampling.md

 navigation: True
 title: Rejection Sampling
 date: 2017-09-07 13:10:00
+tags:
-tags: Sampling
+   - Sampling
 subclass: 'post tag-test'
 logo: 'assets/images/ghost.png'
 author: dasom
-categories: Sampling
+categories: [Statistics, Sampling]
+comments: true
 ---

+​

+  * Table of contents
+{:toc}

 ## What is rejection sampling?

  Rejection sampling (also known as acceptance-rejection sampling) is a basic algorithm used to generate observations from a distribution $p(x)$.
 It is useful when we want to sample from a distribution $p(x)$, but the $p(x)$ is too complicated to sample directly.
-To implement this algorithm, it is essential to have information regarding the pdf(probability density function) of the target distribution $p(x)$.
+To implement this algorithm, it is essential to have information regarding the pdf(probability density function) of the target distribution $p(x)​$.